Cascadia: An Efficient Cascade Serving System for Large Language Models: Evaluation

-\textbf{Overall scheduling process.} During scheduling, our weighted Tchebycheff optimization (\S\ref{subsec:wt}) explores parameters $\lambda_1$, $\lambda_2$, $h_1$, and $h_2$ to balance response latency and quality.
-Simultaneously, our MILP-based optimization (\S\ref{subsec:ilp}) searches for resource allocations and parallelism strategies to balance load across model types and minimize latency. \sys then selects the optimal plan—including thresholds, resource allocations, and parallelism strategies—based on quality requirements. \autoref{fig:pareto} in \autoref{scheduling process} shows the explored scheduling points across different traces.
+\textbf{Overall scheduling process.} During scheduling, our Chebyshev-guided optimization (\S\ref{subsec:wt}) explores different routing strategies to reduce response latency given a required quality.
+Simultaneously, our MILP-based optimization (\S\ref{subsec:ilp}) searches for resource allocations and parallelism strategies to balance load across model types and minimize latency. \sys then selects the optimal plan—including thresholds, resource allocations, and parallelism strategies—based on quality requirements.

 \textbf{Scheduling algorithm runtime and scalability.} \autoref{fig:time} shows the runtime performance of \sys's scheduling algorithm, evaluated on a 12-core CPU instance.
-In our setup (32 GPUs), scheduling completes within one minute.
-For larger clusters (64 and 128 GPUs), it finishes within 2 and 4 minutes, respectively.
+In our setup (32 GPUs), scheduling completes within 20s.
+For larger clusters (e.g., 80 GPUs), it finishes within one minute.
 These results demonstrate the algorithm’s efficiency and scalability across test cases and cluster sizes.
 Moreover, the algorithm is highly parallelizable, as resource allocations, parallelism, and routing strategies are independent—allowing execution time to scale down with more CPU cores.